RoryDuncan/CEP-Extension-Installer/README.md

 ### Extra Steps

 The installer also comes with an "ad" area for advertising a website, or something similar.
-To modify it locate the `carousel` div and edit the `description` element with whatever text you want to display.
+To modify it locate the `carousel` div and edit the `<p>` element with whatever text you want to display.
 You can also change the text of the button.

-If you want to remove the "ad" from your extension, just comment out the `carousel` div from start to end.
+The button will link to `learnMoreURL` inside of `package.json`.
+See the `package.json`

 If you want to replace the `prodIcon.png`, the file is located in the images folder.
 If you do not have one, feel free to keep the default one.